sigau/easy_irods_commands/README.md

 ```

 ### RM_META : REMOVING METADATA ASSOCIATED WITH AN OBJECT ON IRODS
-If you made a mistake while adding metadata you can remove them with the command rm_meta.
+If you made a mistake while adding metadata, you can remove them with the command rm_meta.
 This command take as argument an irods path to your object.
-If you did not give a path you will be ask to choose an option that can be **[f]** for a irods file and **[C]** for an irods folder, and then you can select your irods object with the autocompletion.
+If you did not give a path, you will be asked to choose an option that can be **[f]** for an irods file and **[C]** for an irods folder, and then you can select your irods object with the autocompletion.

 ```
 ### REMOVE METADATA FROM IRODS FOLDER "sr_aselus"